Functions, tasks, goals

 Basic information on SIS

-• The functions of the system manager in relation to the State Department of SIS (NSIS) shall be performed by the information Centre of the Ministry of the Interior.
-It shall ensure the technical functioning of THE NSIS and shall monitor compliance with the technical requirements laid down in the laws and regulations governing the functioning of the SIS.
+- Information Centre of the Ministry of the Interior performs the functions of the system manager in relation to the SIS National Unit.
+It shall ensure the technical functioning of the NSIS and shall monitor compliance with the technical requirements laid down in the laws and regulations governing the functioning of the SIS.

 SIS legal framework